archethic-foundation/archethic-wallet-client-dart/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain Archethic Dart DApp SDK's quality
+- Maintain Archethic Wallet Client's quality
 - Fix problems that are important
 - Enable a sustainable system for Archethic's maintainers to review contributions